reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 cp settings/dev.sample.json settings/dev.json
 ```

-If you've created a configuration file, then add `--settings settings/yoursettings.json` to the `meteor`/`mrt` startup command.
+If you've created a configuration file, then add `--settings settings/yoursettings.json` to the `meteor` startup command.
 There are some helper scripts in the *reaction/bin* directory, that make this a bit easier for development.

 ```bash
 #settings from *settings/dev.json*,